KNX Binding

 For Secure tunneling with a Secure IP Interface (or a router in tunneling mode), more parameters are required.
 A unique device authentication key, and a specific tunnel identifier and password need to be available.

-• All information can be looked up in ETS and provided separately: tunnelDeviceAuthentication, tunnelUserPassword. tunnelUserId is a number which is not directly visible in ETS, but can be looked up in keyring export or deduced (typically 2 for the first tunnel of a device, 3 for the second one, ...). tunnelUserPasswort is set in ETS in the properties of the tunnel (below the IP interface you will see the different tunnels listed) denoted as "Password". tunnelDeviceAuthentication is set in the properties of the IP interface itself, check for a tab "IP" and a description "Authentication Code".
+• All information can be looked up in ETS and provided separately: tunnelDeviceAuthentication, tunnelUserPassword. tunnelUserId is a number that is not directly visible in ETS, but can be looked up in keyring export or deduced (typically 2 for the first tunnel of a device, 3 for the second one, ...). tunnelUserPasswort is set in ETS in the properties of the tunnel (below the IP interface, you will see the different tunnels listed) and denoted as "Password". tunnelDeviceAuthentication is set in the properties of the IP interface itself; check for the tab "IP" and the description "Authentication Code".

 # KNX Data Secure